Shropshire might not be the biggest or the most famous county in Britain, but it certainly holds its own when it comes to fun things to do.

 4. Explore the Ironbridge Gorge

-Ironbridge is full of its own separate attractions including the previously mentioned Bliss Hill, but what’s great about Ironbridge isn’t necessarily the attractions but just the village itself. this picturesque village is home to the first cast iron bridge ever built and one of few still around today, situated in one of the most picturesque parts of the county.
+Ironbridge is full of its own separate attractions, including the previously mentioned Bliss Hill, but what’s great about Ironbridge isn’t necessarily the attractions but just the village itself.
+This picturesque village is home to the first cast-iron bridge ever built and one of the few still around today, situated in one of the most picturesque parts of the county.

-With multiple museums scattered throughout the valley, you are guaranteed to find somewhere in Ironbridge Gorge to wander around, be it a long forgotten industrial sites, or one of the many independent shops, there is something for everyone to explore.
+With multiple museums scattered throughout the valley, it guarantees you to find somewhere in Ironbridge Gorge to wander around, be it a long-forgotten industrial site, or one of the many independent shops.
+There is something for everyone to explore.

-6. Have a bite at the Ludlow Food Festival
+5. Have a bite at the Ludlow Food Festival, Ludlow, Shropshire

 This three-day festival gives you the chance to taste a wide verity of different foods and drinks, while surrounded by the magnificent Ludlow castle and including festival loaf, sausage and ale trails that take you around the town, discovering wonderful culinary delicacies.

-7. Ride in style on the Severn Valley Railway
+6. Ride in style on the Severn Valley Railway, Bridgnorth, Shropshire

 Running between Bridgnorth and Kidderminster, the Severn Valley Railway is one of the most successful heritage lines in the UK, with Steam and Diesel trains taking passengers the 16 miles between the two market towns, closely following the route of the River Severn through the Shropshire/Worcestershire countryside, with stops at Bridgnorth, Bewdley and Kidderminster, there are plenty of places to get off and explore.